Few aspects of Joseph Smith’s life have been scrutinized more in recent years than his personal practice of polygamy.

 The temptation by some authors to fill in historical gaps often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.

-Current LDS Church leaders consistently re-affirm that the standing law on eternal marriage is that one man should be married to one woman.
+Current Church leaders consistently re-affirm that the standing law on eternal marriage is that one man should be married to one woman.
 This position can be found clearly articulated in canonized scripture (see Jacob 2:27).
 The thought of the future practice of polygamy should not haunt current members.
-The Lord has always offered agency and a Plan of Happiness rather than of misery and coercion.
+The Lord has always offered agency and a Plan of Happiness rather than of misery or coercion.

-Members in pioneer Nauvoo shared that same struggle.
+Members living in pioneer Nauvoo shared that same struggle.
 When Benjamin Johnson first heard of it, he recalled: “If a thunderbolt had fallen at my feet I could hardly have been more shocked or amazed.”1

 While readers may not fully comprehend why plural marriage was practiced in the early church, more information can muster additional charity, trust, and faith.